OWASP/CheatSheetSeries/cheatsheets/HTTP_Headers_Cheat_Sheet.md

 #### Recommendation

-Use a Content Security Policy (CSP) that disables the use of inline JavaScript ('unsafe-inline').
+Use a Content Security Policy (CSP) that disables the use of inline JavaScript.

 Do not set this header or explicitly turn it off.
 > `X-XSS-Protection: 0`